Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 type EnvKeys = "NODE_ENV" | ...
 ```

-The `EnvKeys` are the same loaded from the secret loader, and most important: as soon as you hit `npm dotsafe generate` it automatically reads the new types without having to open the file or restart the ts server.
+The `EnvKeys` are the same loaded from the secret loader, and most important: as soon as you hit `npm fatima generate` it automatically reads the new types without having to open the file or restart the ts server.

 ## Functional versus Namespace